LahcenEzzara/bmi-calculator-fastapi/README.md

     }
     ```

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 - FastAPI
 - Pydantic
 - Uvicorn

+## Copyright

+This project is developed by Lahcen Ezzara and is protected under the MIT License.
+Please see the [LICENSE](LICENSE) file for more details.

+**© 2024 Lahcen Ezzara.
+All rights reserved.**